jbardowski/Coursera_Capstone/Report.md

 **Exhibit 5: Absolute Number of Museums/Arts Centers Between Cities**
 ![Museums/Arts Centers per City](Images/unscaled_count.png)

 The natural problem we faced, however, is how do we adjust for differences between cities so that we could analyze on a equal footing?
 In response, we selected to scale each city by its respective area.
 That is, we again used Wikipedia to downloaded the area, in squared kilometers, for each city.
 We then divided the matrix of the aggregate number of museums, historic sites, and arts centers for each city by the vector of each city's square-kilometer area (***Exhibit 6***).

 **Exhibit 6: Scaled Number of Museums/Arts Centers Between Cities**
 ![Museums/Arts Centers per City Scaled](Images/scaled_count.png)

 In order to describe the neighborhoods that surround located museums, historical sites, and cultural/performing arts centers in each city, we opted to cluster the neighborhoods based on the venue categories in each.
-Specifically, we used pandas onehot encoding method to segment the targeted neighborhoods by FourSquare's venue category feature, then ran scikit-learn's k-means clustering algorithm.
+Specifically, we used pandas onehot encoding method to segment the targeted neighborhoods by FourSquare's venue category feature, then ran scikit-learn's k-means clustering algorithm using a k-means equal to five (k=5).

 **Results section**

-In this section, we discuss the results of our analysis by each city.
+This section, discusses the results of our analysis by each city.

-- New York
+- New York City

-In ***Exhibit 7***, we map New York City's
-......ny cluster mapped + cluster value counts + cluster breakout
+In ***Exhibit 7***, we map New York City's neighborhoods that contain museums/arts centers clustered by the k-means algorithm.
+We then assessed the aggregate number of museums/arts centers per cluster (***Exhibit 8***), then summarize the categories of the most common venues surrounding each cluster of neighborhoods (***Exhibit 9***).
+This led us to conclude that NYC has the most number of museums/arts centers concentrated in neighborhood clusters 1 and 3, while the most common venues surrounding those clusters are Italian restaurants, coffee shops, bars, parks, pizza places, Chinese restaurants, and hotels.

 **Exhibit 7: **
 ![ny_cluster_map](Images/ny_clustered_map.png)